simonmichael/haskell-links/README.md

 ## UI

 1. The CSV can be edited manually via git/github.
-2. A web app will provide filtering, sorting, updating, voting, permalinks, feeds, discoverability.
+2. A web app will provide filtering, sorting, updating, voting, permalinks, ~~feeds~~, discoverability.
 3. A chat bot running in #haskell or wherever it's wanted will allow searching and updating.

 ## Web presence